 A rare book which provides insight about Tressell from a biographical point of view.

-A man known for his humanity, this honest account seeks to dispel the propaganda.
+A man known for his humanity, this honest account seeks to dispel the confusion about Tressell’s life.

-There are many stories surrounding Robert Tressell, the Irish writer best known for his novel, The Ragged-Trousered Philanthropists, which captured the minds of thousands.
+There are many stories surrounding Robert Tressell, the Irish writer best known for his one and only novel, The Ragged-Trousered Philanthropists, which captured the minds of thousands.

-Amusing and at times tragic, this personal biographical memoir dissolves the myths surrounding this legend, and by understanding his real-life, it is a much better way of understanding his thought and how his ideas can be developed for the modern age.
+Amusing and at times tragic, this personal biographical memoir dissolves the myths surrounding Tressell, and suggests that understanding his real life is a much better way of understanding his thought and how his ideas can be developed for the modern age.